-Hibiscus Initiatives, formerly FPWP Hibiscus, empowers and champions the rights of Black, minority ethnic and refugee migrant clients serving a custodial sentence, released into the community or returned to their home country.
+Hibiscus Initiatives empowers and champions the rights of foreign national and black, minority ethnic and refugee (BMER) clients serving a custodial sentence, released into the community or returned to their home country.
 The charity was set up in 1986 by Olga Heaven MBE.
 Find out more about who we are and what we do.

 Our mission is to…

-- provide advocacy, support and specialist services to marginalised groups to enable informed choices and positive change
+- provide advocacy, support and specialist services to marginalised, vulnerable foreign national and BMER women and men.

 Our aims are to…

-- reduce isolation and hardship experienced by our clients in prison, immigration detention and the community
+- reduce isolation and hardship experienced by our clients in prison, immigration detention and post-release in the community

-- to facilitate the successful rehabilitation of clients upon release and ultimately see a reduction in re-offending and inter-generational cycles of offending
+- to facilitate the successful rehabilitation of clients upon release and ultimately see a reduction in reoffending

 - provide an effective advocacy service for our clients within the criminal justice and immigration systems